Spring is the time of year where teacher gift ideas are sought out.

 A simple construction paper flower pot finishes the card.

-Add the words “Thanks for helping me grow!” to the flower pot to complete your teacher appreciation card.
+Add the words “Thanks for helping me grow!” to the flower pot to complete your homemade teacher card.
 (It would also make a cute homemade Mother’s Day card.)

 Homemade Teacher Card